-Tanglefoot or other horticultural glue but it is one of my biggest garden friends.
+Tanglefoot or other horticultural glue is one of my biggest garden friends.
 This is a glue that doesn’t dry right away – has the consistency of putty, is really, really sticky and is an amazing little bit of hort “stuff”.
 And these homemade sticky traps are simply the easiest way to control insects in your garden.

 A sticky ball hung in an apple tree.
 You can see the insects stuck to it